Dunera

 The Jew was classified as a Nazi (“A”) in England.
 He worked as a lawyer and judge in his home town of Berlin.
 In England, he taught British law to foreigners.

-German Zionist who lost his job in exile in South America due to malaria.
-Joined the British army in Panama.
-On the journey via Genoa recommended by the British consul, he was arrested in Gibraltar and taken to England for internment.
+Gutmann-Polangen describes Franz Gotfeld as a German Zionist who lost his job in exile in South America due to malaria.
+He joined the British Army in Panama.
+On the journey to the UK via Genoa recommended by the British consul, he was arrested and interned in Gibraltar.
+The British probate list lists Heinz Gottfeld.

 Hans Grabowski (30) NL, K